 Books purchased from Library funds are CUA property.
 CUA policy prohibits off-campus delivery of books and subscriptions.

 The Library supports faculty research by purchasing books and other materials for individual use.
-These remain part of the library collection but are made available on long-term checkout.
+These items remain part of the library collection but are made available on long-term checkout.
 When the materials are no longer needed, please return them to the library.

-Contact Mary Strouse at ext.
-5547 for assistance with managing faculty office subscriptions, or to report delivery problems.
+Also contact Jeanne for assistance with managing faculty office subscriptions, or to report delivery problems.
 Please forward any invoices or renewal notices you may receive to the library for payment.